MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Method

 \subsection{Loss Function}

+Our proposed MonoTAKD framework is end-to-end trained with an objective function $\mathcal{L}_{total}$ that combines multiple components to effectively guide KD.
+This total loss function can be expressed as

+where the first two terms are introduced in Eq.~\ref{eq:IMD} and Eq.~\ref{eq:CMRD}.
+The last term in Eq.~\ref{eq:total_loss} is logit distillation for the student model, formulated as

-During the student model's training, the Quality Focal Loss (QFL)~\cite{qfl} is used as the classification loss $\mathcal{L}_{cls}$, and the Smooth L1 is utilized as the bounding box regression loss $\mathcal{L}_{reg}$.
-Both losses are applied to obtain the teacher predictions $T_{i}$ and student predictions $S_{i}$, where $i$ denotes the prediction index.
-The logit distillation of the student model is:
+where the former term represents the classification loss accomplished by quality focal loss~\cite{qfl}.
+The latter utilizes the Smooth L1 loss for the bounding box regression for precise localization.
+Both classification and regression losses are computed over the predictions from the teacher model.

-The total loss of the student model includes the two feature distillation losses and the logit distillation loss, which is formulated as: